JoshuaWood13/zatech-bot/docs/DEPLOYMENT.md

 - DB DSN in compose points to the `postgres` service; migrations run automatically in the container entrypoint.
 - For HTTP mode with Slack, expose your machine publicly (or use a tunnel) and set Slack request URLs accordingly.
 - Logs are printed to container stdout.
-- To expose locally via a tunnel, see `docs/NGROK.md`.

 Custom Deployment
 - Build image: `docker build -t zebras:latest .`